Amity University | BCA Admissions 2025

 DNB Radiodiagnosis, or Diplomate of National Board in Radiodiagnosis, is a competency-based training course in India offered by NBE that focuses on the diagnosis and interpretation of medical imaging studies.

-For Primary candidates, it is three years.
+For Primary candidates, it is a three-year programme.

 For DNB Radiodiagnosis in India, the candidates should have an MBBS degree from a governing council-approved college, a valid MCI or State Medical Council licence, and a successful score in the centralised entrance exam by NBE.